toml-lang/toml/toml.md

 ```

 Control characters other than tab are not permitted in a literal string.
 Thus,
-for binary data, it is recommended that you use Base64 or another suitable text
+for binary data, it is recommended that you use Base64 or another suitable
-encoding.
-The handling of that encoding will be application-specific.
+binary-to-text encoding.
+The handling of that encoding will be
+application-specific.

 ## Integer